John Stewart was the son of Cornelius Stewart, Surgeon of Dunblane.

 John Stewart's medical practice was established at Captain Pattison's Rose Cottage, west of the Post Office in Morpeth by 1843.
 He fitted up one of the rooms of his house for the purpose of dispensing and retailing medicine.
 He claimed that he had never been accused of either forgetting the claims of the poor, or making exorbitant demands on the wealthy.

-In January 1844 he married Helena Poynz at Morpeth at the residence of Captain Pattison, and soon after was advertising to receive one or two young gentlemen boarders into his family at Morpeth.
+In January 1844 he married Helena Poynz at Morpeth at the residence of Captain Pattison.
+Soon afterwards he advertised to receive one or two young gentlemen boarders into his home.
 A son was born to John and Helena Stewart on 23 December 1844.

-In Newcastle he campaigned for a Benevolent Asylum to be established and for the port to be made a free warehousing port..
-In 1847 he also assisted in the arrangements for the reception of Sir Charles Fitzroy at Newcastle.
-At Newcastle he came into conflict with Magistrate James Henry Crummer when his post mortem of Findlay Kerr was inadequate.
+In 1845 he campaigned for a Benevolent Asylum and in 1846 he joined those calling for Newcastle to be established as a free warehousing port.
+In 1847 he assisted in the arrangements for the reception of Sir Charles Fitzroy at Newcastle.

 A daughter was born to John and Helena Stewart at Newcastle on 1 April 1846.